Microsoft/IntuneDocs.pt-br/intune/quickstart-create-group.md

 ## <a name="sign-in-to-intune"></a>Entrar no Intune

-Entre no [Intune](https://aka.ms/intuneportal) como um [administrador global ou um administrador de serviços do Intune](users-add.md#types-of-administrators).
+Entre no [portal do Intune](https://aka.ms/intuneportal) como [Administrador global ou Administrador de serviços do Intune](users-add.md#types-of-administrators).
 Se você tiver criado uma assinatura de avaliação do Intune, a conta com a qual você criou a assinatura será a de administrador Global.

 ## <a name="create-a-group"></a>Criar um grupo